 The car park is currently closed, so please use the main Mynydd Marian car park, some 5 mins walk away.
 Directions below.
 Do not park on the appraoch road.

 The owners (Conwy Council) have in general no problems with climbers using this site, however developments to the west of the main cliff have involved gardening and rock removal on a site known to be important for a nationally rare butterfly, the Silver Studded Blue.
 Climbers are asked to minimise gardening and vegetation clearance at this location, which is an SSSI, and avoid damaging the grassland below the rock face.
 There have also been concerns that trees and other scrubby growth have been cut on the east side of the cliff.
 It is important that no tree or vegetation clearance takes place without prior approval from the site warden, contactable via the BMC.

-The right-hand side of the car park has been sold to a private owner, and climbers should not enter the fenced area or land belonging to the old Castle Inn.
-However, the cliff face is still owned by the council and climbing is allowed.
+The right hand side of the car park has been sold to a private owner, and climbers should not enter the fenced area or land belonging to the old Castle Inn.
+However the cliff face is still owned by the council and climbing is allowed.

 Climbers need to be aware that the cliffs are very close to and overlook residential areas and any undue noise or unsociabe activity will cause anatgonism and possible access issues.
-This is particularly true for larger and organsised groups - this is not a school playground, so instructors and leaders, please manage your groups accordingly!
+This is particularly true for larger and organsised groups - this is not a a school playground, so instructors and leaders, please manage your groups accordingly!

 Moderators Updates to this page are checked by a UKC volunteer michael burrows